 Tips for Baking the Pizza in Your Home Oven

 - Place the dough on a lightly floured pizza peel allowing ½ an inch of the crust to fall off the edge.
-This will allow the edge to “catch” on the pizza stone so that you can swiftly remove the peel in one quick motion and the pizza and toppings will remain on the stone.
-This takes some practicing and finesse.
+This will allow the edge to “catch” on the pizza stone so that you can remove the peel (sometimes in one quick motion, sometimes you need to do this slowly, inch by inch) and the pizza and toppings will remain on the stone.
+This takes some practice and finesse.
 Don’t worry if it doesn’t work out quite right.
 You can use tongs to adjust the pizza on the pizza stone in the oven.
 Even if parts of the pizza get folded over, or you have to scoop toppings off the stone back onto the pizza it will still taste great.
+Just be careful not to burn yourself on the oven.

 - To take the pizza out of the oven, use a pair of tongs to pull the pizza back onto the pizza peel while gently sliding the peel slightly underneath the pizza.